 And yet.
 Yet.

 If you come to my house, you might at first wonder if you haven’t stepped into a Winter Wonderland.
 Fairy lights wrap around the living room.
 3D snowflakes I’ve spent hours cutting out and assembling hang from twine on the ceiling.
 The Christmas tree, which already has about fifteen presents under it, is weighed down almost beyond what its $30 Walmart frame can bear with candy canes and glittery bulbs and ornaments my grandmother has been giving me every year since I was born.
 A homemade cardboard cutout of Beyoncé sits at the top of the tree because-and hear me out on this-Beyoncé is both a star and an angel.
-On the television you’ll see the Netflix Yule Log burning, and through the kitchen under the mistletoe you’ll smell vegan hot chocolate and mulled wine.
+On the television you’ll see the Netflix Yule Log burning, the TV is poised and ready for the massive amount of use that it will no doubt be getting over the holidays, like so many TVs across the country that have cable TV on them with something like these Dish TV Packages – there really will be an option for everyone when it comes to what to watch.
+Through the kitchen under the mistletoe you’ll smell vegan hot chocolate and mulled wine.
 I celebrate Christmas HARD.

 To be honest, I actually bought most of my Christmas decorations from Walmart this year.
 They always have such a fantastic selection of products at this time of year and the range on their website is awesome.
 Plus, a friend of mine had sent me a walmart promo code so I was able to get some money off my purchases.
 In the end I bought so many amazing decorations that I simply ran out of room for them all!
 I just cannot resist a bargain.